ARTICLE I. - Offices

 2.10 Waiver: A written waiver of notice signed by a director, whether before, at, or after the time stated therein, shall be equivalent to the giving of a due and proper notice and a waiver of objections to the calling or convening of the meeting.
 Attendance or participation of a director at a meeting shall constitute a waiver of notice of such meeting, except when a director attends or participates in a meeting for the sole, purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened and does not otherwise participate in the meeting.

-2.13 Compensation of Directors: Directors shall not receive any stated salary for their services as such, but may be reimbursed for expenses incurred on the corporation's behalf, including any expenses of attending board meetings.
-Nothing shall prevent any director from serving the corporation in any other capacity, or from receiving remuneration therefore.
+- 2.13 Compensation of Directors: Directors shall not receive any stated salary for their services as such, but may be reimbursed for expenses incurred on the corporation's behalf, including any expenses of attending board meetings.

 ARTICLE IV. - Officers

-4.5 Terms: Chairmen, secretaries and treasurer will serve one year renewable terms not to exceed three.
+- 4.5 Terms: Chairmen, secretaries and treasurers will serve one year renewable terms not to exceed three.
 Terms are renewable upon confirmation of a quorum of directors at the November meeting.